greenelab/manubot-gpt-manuscript/manuscript.md

 However, the model failed to keep the format of citations in one paragraph.
 Additionally, the model did not converge to a revised text for the last paragraph, and our tool left an error message as an HTML comment at the top: `The AI model returned an empty string`.
 Debugging the prompts revealed this issue, which could be related to the complexity of the paragraph.
-However, rerunning the automated revision should solve this as the model is stochastic.
+In these cases, rerunning the automated revision might solve this type of issues.

 #### Results